 Given that Mission to Learn is a site focused entirely on lifelong learning, it seems only appropriate that I offer up a definition of learning as I see it.
 So here’s how I define learning:

 Learning is the lifelong process of transforming information and experience into knowledge, skills, behaviors, and attitudes.
+(Tweet this.)

-I might add to that:
+I would add to that: